 - Chop the onion and slice the garlic cloves thinly.
 Grate the ginger.

 - Heat the coconut oil in a large pot.
 Add the onions and cook until translucent.
 Add the garlic, ginger, garam masala, paprika powder, turmeric and sugar and stir for about half a minute.
-Pour in the coconut milk, bring everything to a simmer and cook for about 5 minutes.
+Pour in the coconut milk and the broth bring everything to a simmer and cook for about 5 minutes.

 - In the meantime peel and chop the sweet potato and carrots into cubes.
 Remove the woody ends of the asparagus (freeze to use for a vegetable broth on another occasion) and cut the asparagus into mouth-sized pieces.